 Tennis elbow is a painful problem that affects many people each year, but you don’t have to play tennis to get it.
-In fact, tennis elbow can develop from any kind of activity that overworks the tissues, leading to tears forming in the tendons, a problem that the expert medical team at Genesis Regenerative Sports and Aesthetic Medicine in Westfield, New Jersey and serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth, can treat with a range of innovative therapies.
+In fact, tennis elbow can develop from any kind of activity that overworks the tissues, leading to tears forming in the tendons, a problem that the expert medical team at Genesis Orthopaedic and Spine in Westfield, New Jersey and serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth, can treat with a range of innovative therapies.
 If you’ve developed pain in your elbow, contact the clinic today for advice, or book an appointment online.
 908-588-2311

 Tennis elbow is the popular name for a condition called lateral epicondylitis.
 It’s called tennis elbow because tennis involves the kind of repetitive arm movements that lead to the condition developing, but only around 5% of cases actually arise from playing tennis.